 SEC.
-12 "Catastrophic Illness/Injury Time Donation:" The City Council may provide for regular employees covered by these rules and procedures a catastrophic illness/injury time donation program to provide (1) employees the opportunity to donate time in the manner described below in order to assist fellow employees who (or employees whose immediate family members) are suffering from a non-industrial catastrophic illness/injury or life threatening disease, and (2) employees (otherwise granted leave of absence without pay by the City) or employees whose immediate family members are suffering from a catastrophic illness/injury, assistance in the form of donated time that may be used in order to continue receiving income throughout the illness/injury in the manner described below.
+12 "Catastrophic Illness/Injury Time Donation:" The City Council may provide for regular employees covered by these rules and procedures a catastrophic illness/injury time donation program to provide (1) employees the opportunity to donate time in the manner described below in order to assist fellow employees who are suffering from a non-industrial catastrophic illness/injury or life threatening disease, and (2) employees (otherwise granted leave of absence without pay by the City), assistance in the form of donated time that may be used in order to continue receiving income throughout the illness/injury in the manner described below.